nicolas-van/cesium-cartographic/README.md

 ## Usage

 ```
-import * as cc from 'cesium-cartographic`
+import * as cc from 'cesium-cartographic'
 import * as Cesium from 'cesium'

 cc.greatCircleGroundDistance(Cesium.Cartographic.fromDegrees(0, 0, 0), Cesium.Cartographic.fromDegrees(1, 1, 0))